vrag99/stardust/README.md

 # Mathematical explanation

-explanation of dynamic collateralization used on our platform
+Explanation of dynamic collateralization used on our platform

 <img src="/ui/images/1.jpeg ">
 <br />